nicodoggie/bastion-falls/site/content/campaign-prep/the-vengeful/index.md

       - Starts with some mook trying to spar with Lilya
       - Henry's aide ([Kurris Wudward](@/characters/kurris-wudward.md)) is
         waiting at the sidelines
       - Kurris will attempt to have Lilya accompany Henry.
-They leave the next day
+They leave the next day.
+      - Before they are able to leave, Lilya's commanding officer tells her that the terrorists from Hickland for Hicks were rumored to be working with operatives from La Camaraderie, perhaps to free the captive members of the ship _Principium_ before they can be properly processed and executed.
    2. Tidemark
       - Philippa wakes, her body aches as if sore from a sparring match
-      - one of the sisters-in-training will remind her of today's departure to the Narrows, Sister Agatha is with the Bishop's contingent meeting the nobleman representative from House Eastonton
+      - one of the sisters-in-training will remind her of today's departure to the Narrows, Sister Agatha is with the Bishop's contingent meeting the nobleman representative from House Eastonton.
+      - Agatha will ask Philippa to defer to Sir Aigral Eastonton to lead this year's charity mission to the Narrows.
+The Bishop had personally vouched for the man's virtue and piety, and had requested that Sir Aigral take point.

 2. Traveling to the Narrows